Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

-Canister devices are made of two separate components: the wand and the cylindrical engine.
+Canister vacuum devices are made of two separate components: a wand and a cylindrical engine.
 They’re connected with a flexible hose, allowing you to reach tighter spaces.

 They often come with a series of smaller attachments to clean your couch, under furniture, or along baseboards.
-Most feature wheels and will follow you on flat surfaces, wherever you go.
+Most feature wheels for easy maneuverability.

 - Non-rubber wheels can scratch floors.